 Exposures subject to the counterparty credit risk (CCR) framework in column (d) include exposures in the banking and trading book in line with regulatory requirements.
-CCR exposures in the trading book also attract market risk requirements and are included in both columns (d) and (f).
+CCR exposures in the trading book also attract market risk requirements and are duplicated between columns (d) and (f).